 Which is the best type of mattress topper?

-OK, so before I give my opinion...there are four main types of mattress topper:
+Before I give my opinion on the best mattress topper, I’ll give an explanation of the four main types of mattress topper:

 Which is best?
 Most people agree that natural fibres are better than synthetic fibre mattress toppers.